guard/guard/README.md

 Pull requests are very welcome!
 Please try to follow these simple rules if applicable:

 * Please create a topic branch for every separate change you make.
 * Make sure your patches are well tested.
-All specs run with `rake spec:portability` must pass.
+All specs must pass on [Travis CI](https://travis-ci.org/guard/guard).
 * Update the [Yard](http://yardoc.org/) documentation.
 * Update the [README](https://github.com/guard/guard/blob/master/README.md).
-* Update the [CHANGELOG](https://github.com/guard/guard/blob/master/CHANGELOG.md) for noteworthy changes.
+* Update the [CHANGELOG](https://github.com/guard/guard/blob/master/CHANGELOG.md) for noteworthy changes (don't forget to run `bundle exec pimpmychangelog` and watch the magic happen)!
 * Please **do not change** the version number.

 For questions please join us in our [Google group](http://groups.google.com/group/guard-dev) or on